any-docs/css/content/guides/flexible_box_layout/aligning_items/index.md

 ## Using alignment in flexbox

 Flexbox provides several properties to control alignment and spacing, with `align-items` and `justify-content` being fundamental for centering elements.
-To center an element, we use the {{cssxref("align-items")}} property to align the item on the {{glossary("cross axis")}}, which in this case is the [block axis](/en-US/docs/Glossary/Flow_relative_values) running vertically.
-We use {{cssxref("justify-content")}} to align the item on the main axis, which in this case is the inline axis running horizontally.
+To center an element, we use the `align-items` property to align the item on the {{glossary("cross axis")}}, which in this case is the [block axis](/en-US/docs/Glossary/Flow_relative_values) running vertically.
+We use `justify-content` to align the item on the main axis, which in this case is the inline axis running horizontally.

 ![The cross axis is the vertical axis and the main axis is the horizontal axis.](align1.png)